Nobodyworld/app-accounting-modular/ARCHITECTURE_OVERVIEW.md

 4. **Domain ports and providers** continue to act as the integration boundary for external data.
 Providers are loaded via the existing plugin loader and the new extension registry complements rather than replaces this system.
-5. **Observability** collects metrics and health reports.
+5. **Observability** collects metrics, traces, and health reports.
 Metrics are exposed through `/health/metrics` and health probes through `/health/live` and `/health/ready`.
+A new tracing health probe surfaces exporter configuration.
 Extensions can register additional probes without touching API code.

 ## Operational safeguards